bonny/WordPress-Simple-History/readme.txt

 - Correct URL for "Go to Simple History" link on updated page on multisite.
 - Add link to Simple History below the "All updates have been completed" message for more cases (it was missing when translations was updated, for example).
+- Add filter `simple_history/show_action_link` that can be used to disable the link to the action that is shown in the log.
+This can be useful if you want to hide the link to the action for some users or in some cases.
+Example usage: `add_filter("simple_history/show_action_link", "__return_false");`.

 ### 4.16.0